Joshua 4:7

 you are to tell them

-that the waters of the Jordan
+‘The waters of the Jordan were cut off

-before the ark of the covenant of the LORD
+before the ark of the covenant of the LORD.

-When it crossed the Jordan
+When it crossed the Jordan,

-the waters of the Jordan were cut off
+the waters were cut off.’

-These stones are to be a memorial
+Therefore these stones will be a memorial

 Persons / Places / Events